top of page

 Start with a trip to Times Square, the bustling heart of Manhattan, known for its bright lights, Broadway theaters, and numerous shops and restaurants.
 Nearby, the Theater District offers world-class performances that are a must-see.
 Take a stroll through Central Park, an expansive green oasis with walking paths, lakes, and attractions like the Central Park Zoo and Belvedere Castle.
 For panoramic views of the city, visit the Empire State Building or the Top of the Rock Observation Deck at Rockefeller Center.

-Cultural experiences abound with visits to renowned museums like the Metropolitan Museum of Art, the American Museum of Natural History, and the Museum of Modern Art (MoMA).
+Visit renowned museums like the Metropolitan Museum of Art, the American Museum of Natural History, and the Museum of Modern Art (MoMA).
 Explore the vibrant neighborhoods of Greenwich Village, known for its bohemian charm and Washington Square Park, or SoHo, famous for its art galleries and trendy boutiques.
 The High Line, an elevated park built on a historic freight rail line, offers a unique walking experience with gardens and public art installations.
 Don't miss a ferry ride to the Statue of Liberty and Ellis Island, significant symbols of America's immigrant heritage.

 What to Eat in New York?